Cultural repression in Tibet: Abduction and severe detention

+Impact

 Economic upheaval

 After losing control over their traditional lands and way of life, Tibetans have progressively been displaced in the local economy by Chinese settlers flooding into Tibet to capitalize on its heavily subsidized economic growth.
 This drastic shift in the demographic composition of the administrative and economic landscape forces Tibetans to adapt to the cultural dominance of this "new majority," often at the expense of their own identity and culture.